Clarendon Building, Oxford

 The building was used a registry by the University until 1975, and was then taken over by the Bodleian Library.
 It is now home to the Library admissions department and is used as a meeting place for staff.

 Beside the building and extending in front of the neighbouring Sheldonian Theatre and Museum of the History of Science are a series of busts set on high pedestals.
 The busts resemble Roman emperors and are sometimes called the 'Emperor Heads', but are actually not meant to depict anyone in particular.
-The busts were designed by Wren to compliment the Theatre, and carved by William Byrd, a local mason.
+The busts were designed by Wren to complement the Theatre, and carved by William Byrd, a local mason.
 There were originally 14 heads, but one had to be taken down to make way for the Clarendon Building.

 The Clarendon Building is topped with nine statues representing the Muses.
 These statues caused some controversy.
 They were at first refused by the University, and sat at the wharf for 2 years before they were erected.
 Two statues fell down over the centuries, and were replaced in recent years with fibreglass copies, given by Blackwell's bookshop across the road.